The equivariant Minkowski problem in Minkowski space: Equivariant convex sets

-Since any point in the interior of $\Omega_\tau$ is contained in some space-like convex surface we get that the action of $\Gamma_\tau$ in $\operatorname{int}\Omega_\tau$ is space-like in the sense that the segment joining two points on the same orbit is always space-like.} \end{remark}
+Since any point in the interior of $\Omega_\tau$ is contained in some space-like convex hypersurface we get that the action of $\Gamma_\tau$ in $\operatorname{int}\Omega_\tau$ is space-like in the sense that the segment joining two points on the same orbit is always space-like.} \end{remark}

-\begin{remark}{\rm Proposition~\ref{prop:g tau} implies that for any light-like vector $\ell\in\partial B$, the plane $P_\ell$ of equation $\langle x,\ell\rangle_-=g_\tau(\ell)$ does not meet the interior of $\Omega_\tau$.
+\begin{remark}{\rm Proposition~\ref{prop:g tau} implies that for any light-like vector $\ell\in\partial \ball$, the plane $P_{g_\tau}(\ell)$ of equation $\langle x,\ell\rangle_-=g_\tau(\ell)$ does not meet the interior of $\Omega_\tau$.

 Notice however that this does not mean that any light-like direction is orthogonal to a light-like support plane of $\Omega_{\tau}$.
 Actually if $d=2$ and if $\tau$ is not a coboundary, then the set of directions of light-like support plane has zero measure in $\partial \H^2$, \cite[Proposition~4.15]{BMS13}.
-For most of the light-like directions $P_\ell$ does not meet $\Omega_\tau$ but for any $\epsilon$ the plane of equation $\langle x,\ell\rangle_-=g_\tau(\ell)-\epsilon$ meets the interior of $\Omega_\tau$ (this is possible due to the unboundedness of $\Omega_\tau$). }\end{remark}
+For most of the light-like directions $P_{g_\tau}(\ell)$ is a support plane at infinity: it does not meet $\Omega_\tau$ but any parallel displacement of the hyperplane in the future direction will meet the interior of $\Omega_\tau$. }\end{remark}

 We say that a continuous function $\oh:\H^d\to\R$ is $\tau$-equivariant if it satisfies the equivariance relation \eqref{eq:inv}.
 Notice that $\tau$-equivariant functions are precisely those functions $\oh$ that can be written as $\oh=\oh_{\tau}+\overline{f}$, with $\overline{f}=\oh-\oh_{\tau}$ a continuous $\Gamma$-invariant function.